grishka/NearDrop/README.md

 #### Why is the app not notarized?

-Because I don't want to pay Apple $99 a year for the privilege of developing macOS apps and oppose their idea of security.
+Because I don't want to pay Apple $99 a year for the privilege of developing macOS apps and appease their idea of security.

 #### Why is this not on the app store?